CodeWreckPro/Image_recognition_service/README.md

 A scalable Image Recognition Service built with Go and Python.
 This project integrates a pre-trained MobileNetV2 model for high-accuracy object detection and classification.
 It provides a RESTful API for uploading images and receiving recognition results, with Docker for seamless deployment.

+This project is yet incomplete and under development

 ## Features

 - **Image Upload**: Handle file uploads via a RESTful API.